MoonGoblinDev/WNReader/Privacy Policy.md

 WNReader Privacy Policy
-Effective Date: [Insert Current Date]
+Effective Date: March 13th, 2024
 This privacy policy ("Policy") outlines how WNReader handles personal information collected when you use our app.

 Information The App Collect